The null condition in elastodynamics leads to non-uniqueness: Introduction

 The construction of the perturbation is also closely related to the form of the nonlinear terms.
 The nonlinear terms in \eqref{system 1} differ from those in the Euler equations.
-In \eqref{system 1}, the nonlinear term $(\Id + G) \Sgm_G$ satisfies \eqref{Weak null condition} and is not composed solely of second-order nonlinear terms.
-Higher-order nonlinear terms are also present. \eqref{Weak null condition} guarantees a certain geometric structure so that by a corresponding geometric lemma (Lemma \ref{Geometric Lemma}), we can use the low frequency part of $(\tG_{q+1}\tS_{q+1}^{(1)})^{(m)}+\tS_{q+1}^{(2)}$ to eliminate the Reynolds error $R_q$ , where the superscript $ (m) $ means that the term is the principal part, is approximately of the form $\tG_{q+1}^i $ and has a magnitude approximately $ \mathcal{O}(|\tG_{q+1}|^i) $.
+In \eqref{system 1}, the nonlinear term $(\Id + G) \Sgm_G$ satisfies \eqref{eq:structural-assumptions} and is not composed solely of second-order nonlinear terms.
+Higher-order nonlinear terms are also present. \eqref{eq:structural-assumptions} guarantees a certain geometric structure so that by a corresponding geometric lemma (Lemma \ref{Geometric Lemma}), we can use the low frequency part of $(\tG_{q+1}\tS_{q+1}^{(1)})^{(m)}+\tS_{q+1}^{(2),m}$ to eliminate the Reynolds error $R_q$.
+Here, the superscripts $(m)$ and $m$ indicate the principal parts.
+More generally, a term of order $i$ is approximately of the form $\tG_{q+1}^i$ and has magnitude $\mathcal O(|\tG_{q+1}|^i)$.
 Moreover, it ensures that longitudinal waves are solutions to the equation when only second-order nonlinear terms are present, allowing us to handle low-high frequency terms.
 However, the linear combination of longitudinal waves in different directions is not a solution, which produces low-high frequency terms that cannot be eliminated and leads to poor estimates.
 Therefore, we may only add perturbations in one direction at a time.
 Consequently, in the 2D case, at each step of the iteration, high-frequency waves need to be added to the approximate solution in three distinct directions (see Section \ref{Outline of the induction scheme}).
 This process is based on the method first used by Luo and Xin in \cite{LX20}.